malthe/macfsevents/README.rst

   Obsolete bindings to the socket API by John Sutherland.

-These issues have been addressed in :mod:`MacFSEvents`.
-The library provides a clean API and has full test coverage.
+The :mod:`MacFSEvents` library provides a clean API and has full test coverage.

 Note that :mod:`pyfsevents` has bindings to the file descriptor observation primitives.
 This is not currently implemented by the